collective/awesome-plone/README.md

 _Add-ons that help developing Plone_

 * [Products.PDBDebugMode](https://github.com/collective/Products.PDBDebugMode) - Post-mortem debugging: open a pdb session whenever an exception occurs so you you can find out what is going wrong.
 Plus: By adding /pdb to a url you end up you in a pdb session on the current context.
 A killer tool for developers.
+* [plone.app.debugtoolbar](https://github.com/plone/plone.app.debugtoolbar) - A toolbar that shows a wealth of debug information about a running Plone site and the content you are inspecting.
+Also includes a interactive python-shell, a TALES-expression evaluator and and code-reload.
 * [plone.reload](https://github.com/plone/plone.reload) - Code and configuration reload without server restarts.
 * [Products.PrintingMailHost](https://github.com/collective/Products.PrintingMailHost) - Log mail messages instead of sending mail.
 * [experimental.gracefulblobmissing](https://github.com/collective/experimental.gracefulblobmissing/) - Gracefully handle missing binary files in Plone.